relativitydev/relativity.testing.framework/source/Relativity.Testing.Framework.Documentation/articles/Using-Core-Component.md

 ```
 By default, this will read in environment variables and NUnit test parameters to populate ready to use properties for common values.

-This means that if you are generating FunctionalTestSettings using something like the New-TestSettings.ps1 file from the RapCDTemplate, and running your tests using NUnit from the command line, you should not need to do anything further to configure the CoreComponent.
+This means that if you are generating FunctionalTestSettings using something like the [New-TestSettings.ps1 file](https://github.com/relativitydev/relativity.testing.framework.api/blob/master/DevelopmentScripts/New-TestSettings.ps1), and running your tests using NUnit from the command line, you should not need to do anything further to configure the [CoreComponent](/api/Relativity.Testing.Framework.CoreComponent.html).

 # Custom Configuration

-The CoreComponent does however allow you to generate your own ConfigurationRoot and use that to populate the configs.
+The [CoreComponent](/api/Relativity.Testing.Framework.CoreComponent.html) does however allow you to generate your own ConfigurationRoot and use that to populate the configs.

 The following example will also look for an appsettings.json file at the base directory where the tests are running from.